-About the International Agricultural Worker Program
+About the IAW Program

-SAW ClinicEvery year, thousands of international seasonal agricultural workers come to Canada to work in the agriculture industry.
+Every year, thousands of international agricultural workers come to Canada to work in the agriculture industry.
 20,000 arrive in Ontario to work on farms and in greenhouses.
-4500 are in the Brant, Haldimand and Norfolk Regions through government sanctioned programs.
+Over 6000 are in the Brant, Haldimand and Norfolk Regions through government sanctioned programs.
 The workers are from Mexico and Caribbean countries.
 They play a vital role in the industry and contribute to Ontario’s economy.

 The Ministry of Health and Long Term Care through HNHB LHIN/Ontario Health West provides funding for the Grand River Community Health Centre (GRCHC) international agricultural worker primary health care clinics.